msnm/DiscoveringBigData/hadoop/notes/HadoopsEcosystem.md

 Ultimately the client talks to the Name Node again which stores the info of where each data block is stored into the entry created for this file in its ledger.

 HDFS is designed to *write-once and read many times*, meaning that it is not intended for OLTP but rather for OLAP.
-As we will discover later the applications that run on top of HDFS and YARN main purposes are to analyse the data stored on a HFDS and not to alter/update the data.
+As we will discover later the main purpose of the applications that run on top of HDFS and YARN is to analyse the data stored on a HFDS and not to alter/update the data.

 So far, our data is stored in a distributed and replicated manner, but what happens if our Name Node crashes?
 To eliminate this single point of failure several options can be used depending on your business requirements: